 The first in a series of interviews with Artists creating work for the Outdoors.
-Two Artists sitting in a Bar and one say to the other…
+Two Artists sitting in a Bar and one of them says to the other…

 (Paschale Straiton is the Artistic Director of Red Herring Productions, and Chair of NASA UK )

 1. Tell me about the first time you performed in or made work for the great outdoors? – Who was it with?
 What did you do?